Chapter 2 · System Design Fundamentals

 DAU 5 M × actions / day 20 ÷ seconds / day 86,400 = avg QPS ~1,160 / s ×3 peak ~3.5k/s

-Average and peak answer different questions and cost very different amounts.
-Thread both all the way to the capacity answer.
+The average and the peak answer different questions and cost very different amounts.
+Keep both all the way through to your final answer.

 Storage — four multipliers Slide 7